Frequently asked questions

 A park home looks and feels almost the same as a conventional bungalow.
 Modern Park Homes have gas central heating, double glazed windows, pitched roofs and can be supplied fully furnished.
 Homes come with your own designated plot with garden area and space for outside seating.
-Parking for one car and a storage shed or greenhouse come as standard.
-Parking for one car and space for a storage shed come as standard however upgrade options are available.
+Parking for one car comes as standard but upgrade options are also available.
 We have a blog post available which covers this topic in more detail or if you prefer you can contact the Presthope Grange sales advisors directly.

 How much does a Park Home cost?

 The value of a park home is reached when adding up two factors, the value of the home and the value of the land on which it is sited.
 The price of the home depends on the make model and furnishing requested by the home buyers.

 The choice of plots on our park at Presthope Grange is vast and all plots have stunning views of the surrounding countryside, providing a real rural retreat.
 A plot at Presthope Grange can be secured with a £5,000 deposit, and you can then decide upon the exact model of home you wish to place on your plot.

 There are also a few other costs to be considered, such as the monthly utility expenses.
 However, living costs are generally significantly less than living in a traditional bricks and mortar home.